rust-lang/rust-by-example/src/conversion/from_into.md

 ## `Into`

 The [`Into`] trait is derived from the `From` trait and is a syntactically different way to perform the same conversion.
+If you have implemented the `From` trait for your type you get the `Into` implementation for free.

+Using the `Into` trait will typically require specification of the type to convert into as the compiler is unable to determine this most of the time.
+However this is a small trade-off considering we get the functionality for free.

 ```rust,editable
 use std::convert::From;